kytos/python-openflow/docs/toc/CONTRIBUTE.rst

 Please sign our Contributor License Agreement (CLA) before sending pull requests.
 For any code changes to be accepted, the CLA must be signed.
 It's a quick process, we promise!

--  For individuals we have a [simple click-through form][individual-cla].

 IRC/Mailinglist
 ---------------